sape-ru/enterprise-exception/docs/hde/en/contents.md

-# HOWTO for dummies and experienced
+# EnterpriseException: HOWTO for dummies and experienced

-This guide contains instructions, usage examples and unordinary cases for all **EnterpriseException** library classes.
+This guide contains instructions, usage examples and some unordinary cases solutions for all **EnterpriseException** library classes.

-The _dummies_ section describes all functionality accessible _out-of-the-box_, how all this work and minimal setup instructions.
+The _dummies_ section describes all functionality accessible _out-of-the-box_, how all classes work and their usage minimal setup instructions.

 The _experienced_ section describes additional functionality you can configure or add.
-Some unordinary cases are discussed in that section as well.
+Some unordinary cases and their solutions are discussed in that section as well.

-A note for both the library and this guide: "FE" stands for "Front End" (or "frontend").
+A note for both the library and this guide: "_FE_" stands for "Front End" (or "frontend").

 Contents:
 - [Basic usage (or the _dummies_ section)](dummies/about.md)